TheRenegadeCoder/sample-programs/archive/m/moonscript/README.md

 # Sample Programs in Moonscript

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Moonscript!
-To find documentation related to the Moonscript code in this repo, look [here.](https://sampleprograms.io/languages/moonscript)
+To find documentation related to the Moonscript code in this repo, look [here](https://sampleprograms.io/languages/moonscript).

 ## Sample Programs List - 5/38 :disappointed: